Deep-learning-based prediction of Precipitable Water Vapor in the Chajnantor area: Introduction

 \section{Introduction}

-Astronomical observations at millimeter and submillimeter wavelengths heavily depend on atmospheric conditions, particularly the amount of Precipitable Water Vapor (PWV).
-This parameter describes the thickness of the water column, measured in millimeters (mm), that would result from collapsing all the water vapor contained in the atmospheric column along the observer's line of sight at a specific geographical location.
-The presence of PWV directly affects sky transparency, significantly degrading the quality of the signals received by radio telescopes and increasing the integration time required to detect faint astronomical sources (Radford, \citeyear{radford2011}).
+Astronomical observations at millimeter and submillimeter wavelengths heavily depend on atmospheric conditions, particularly the amount of precipitable water vapor (PWV).
+This parameter describes the thickness of the water column, measured in millimeters, that would result from collapsing all the water vapor contained in the atmospheric column along the observer's line of sight at a specific geographical location.
+The presence of PWV directly affects sky transparency, decreasing the signal-to-noise ratio of the signals received by radio telescopes and increasing the integration time required to detect faint astronomical sources \citep{radford_observing_2011}.
 High levels of PWV can render scientific observations in certain bands impossible.

-The Chajnantor area, located in the Atacama Desert in northern Chile, is recognized as one of the best sites in the world for (sub)millimeter astronomical observations due to its high altitude (\string~5000 meters above sea level, \mbox{masl}) and extreme atmospheric dryness (Bustos et al., \citeyear{bustos2014}; Radford et al., \citeyear{radford_2016}).
-This location hosts cutting-edge observatories such as ALMA, APEX, CLASS, Simons Observatory, and many others.
-Predicting PWV enables engineers and astronomers to optimize operations and the use of valuable telescope time by scheduling their observing frequencies under the most favorable atmospheric conditions, thus maximizing scientific return (Cortés et al., \citeyear{cortes2020}).
+The Chajnantor area, located in the Atacama Desert in northern Chile, is recognized as one of the best sites in the world for (sub)millimeter astronomical observations due to its high altitude (\string~5000 m) and extreme atmospheric dryness \citep{bustos_parque_2014,radford_submillimeter_2016}.
+This location hosts cutting-edge observatories such as Atacama Large Millimeter/submillimeter Array (ALMA), Atacama Pathfinder EXperiment (APEX), Cosmology Large Angular Scale Surveyor (CLASS), Simons Observatory, and many others.
+Predicting PWV enables engineers and astronomers to optimize operations and the use of valuable telescope time by scheduling their observing frequencies for times with the most favorable atmospheric conditions, thus maximizing scientific return \citep{cortes_twenty_2020}.
 The highly variable nature of PWV at these altitudes requires reliable predictive tools.
-In this context, accurate monitoring and forecasting of PWV is crucial to support telescope operations, engineering planning, and observational scheduling.
+In this context, accurate monitoring and forecasting of PWV is crucial to supporting telescope operations, engineering planning, and observational scheduling.